-Because occupations involving physical labor dominate the local economy, Kodiak is generally considered to be a blue-collar town.
-40.50% of the Kodiak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Kodiak is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Kodiak who work in office and administrative support (13.64%), sales jobs (9.09%), and management occupations (8.02%).
+When you are in Kodiak, you'll notice that it is more blue-collar than most other communities in America.
+38.18% of Kodiak’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Kodiak is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Kodiak who work in office and administrative support (11.59%), food service (8.72%), and management occupations (7.50%).

 Kodiak is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small city, Kodiak doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Kodiak is English.
-Other important languages spoken here include Tagalog and Pacific Island languages.
+Other important languages spoken here include Tagalog and Spanish.